reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 we're giving up control of our business rules, since the clients of the `Rocket` class now have to check for the business rules themselves.

+You might notice, too, however, that the business rule itself is still in the `Rocket` class, within the `hasEnoughFuel()` method.
+The client only has to invoke the business rule, not know about the internals.

 Yes, we have moved a responsibility away from our domain object.
 But we have gained a lot of flexibility, readability, and understandability on the way.

 ## Conclusion

-Using exceptions, both checked and unchecked, for marking failed business rules, makes code less readable and flexible due to several reasons.
+Using exceptions, both checked and unchecked, for marking failed business rules makes code less readable and flexible due to several reasons.

-By moving business rule validation out of a domain object and into a use case, we can avoid having to throw an exception in the case a business rule fails.
+By moving the invocation of business rules out of a domain object and into a use case, we can avoid having to throw an exception in the case a business rule fails.
 The use case decides if the business rule should be validated or not, since there might be valid reasons not to validate a certain rule.

-What's your take on exception handling?
+What are your reasons to use / not to use business exceptions?